Magic Hacks: How to Do Disney on a Budget in 2024

 As part of the My Disney Experience mobile app, you get free access to Disney Genie, a service that helps you plan and personalize your itinerary, reminds you when you can make dining and activity reservations, and more.

 To save money, stick with the complimentary Genie services.
-Upgrading to Genie+ will get you additional features, but they aren’t necessary.
+Upgrading to Lightning Lane Multi Pass (formerly Genie Plus) will get you additional features, but they aren’t necessary.

 Avoid upcharge events.